IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Eugene_Wigner" target="_blank">Eugene Wigner</a>

+>“It is a great pity that human beings cannot find all of their satisfaction in scientific contemplativeness.”

+>“It is wrong to think that the task of physics is to find out how nature is.
+Physics concerns what we can say about nature...”

+>“Every sentence I utter must be understood not as an affirmation, but as a question.”

+>“I am absolutely prepared to talk about the spiritual life of an electronic computer: to state that it is reflecting or is in a bad mood...
+The question whether the machine really feels or ponders, or whether it merely looks as though it did, is of course absolutely meaningingless.”

+― <a href="https://en.wikipedia.org/wiki/Niels_Bohr" target="_blank">Niels Bohr</a>

 >“Niels Bohr brain-washed a whole generation of physicists into believing that the problem had been solved fifty years ago [comment on the Copenhagen interpretation].”

+>“I thought of killing myself but soon decided that I could always try MIT and then kill myself later if it was that bad but that I couldn't commit suicide and then try MIT afterwards.
+The two operations, suicide and going to MIT, don't commute...”

 ― <a href="https://en.wikipedia.org/wiki/Murray_Gell-Mann" target="_blank">Murray Gell-Mann</a>